HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

 ### Profiles and Extensions
 * [mCODE Radiotherapy Course Summary]
-  * This profile is the base for CodeX RT Profile [CodeX RT Radiotherapy Course Summary][codexRTRadiotherapyCourseSummary]
-  * CodeX RT extends the base profile by adding:
+  * CodeX RT adds a [CodeX RT Radiotherapy Course Summary][codexRTRadiotherapyCourseSummary] profile that extends the base profile by adding:
     * Adding identifiers for official and display names
     * Extending the [mCODE Radiotherapy Dose Delivered To Volume] extension with:
       * booleans indicating that the dose is a Point or Primary Plan dose, and indicating whether the fractionation was uniform